davidledwards/zookeeper/CONTRIBUTING.md

 # Contributing

-I welcome any suggestions for improving the software or hardware.
+I welcome any suggestions for improving the software.
 Please adhere to the following instructions when [reporting bugs](#bugs) and [proposing enhancements](#enhancements).

 In all cases, I reserve the right to accept or deny any suggestions.